antonior92/.emacs.d/README.md

 ## Instalation Guide

+In MacOSX, https://emacsformacosx.com/ is a good option.
+Remember to look in https://emacsformacosx.com/tips to see how to make it runnable from the command line.

 1) **Install Cask**

 This emacs configuration package use Cask as a package management.
 See instructions of how to install Cask at <https://github.com/cask/cask/blob/master/README.md>.